 Simple, Superficial Eyelid Laceration Repair

 Reapproximate skin edges with simple interrupted sutures using 6-0 silk or 6-0 plain gut suture.
 Be sure to evert the skin edges.
-Take small bites (approximately 1 mm from skin edge) and space sutures 2 mm to 3 mm apart.
+Take small bites (approximately 1 mm from the skin edge) and space sutures 2 mm to 3 mm apart.
 Avoid tightly tying sutures to the skin.
-Tight sutures can strangulate the delicate tissue.
-Silk suture will need to be removed.
+Tight sutures can strangulate delicate tissue.
+The silk suture will need to be removed.
 The plain gut suture is absorbable and is preferred if the patient is not reliable to follow-up for suture removal.

 Eyelid Margin Involving Laceration